-Five Reasons to Work with an Uber Accident Lawyer
+Four Reasons to Work with an Uber Accident Lawyer

-From 2018 to August of 2019, San Francisco alone saw 47 car accident fatalities.
+From 2018 to August 2019, San Francisco alone saw 47 car accident fatalities.
 And of these, seven were Uber rideshare cars.
 Riders even report that drivers can be distracted by the app and nearly cause accidents.

 Police departments from all over the country report seeing Uber drivers make ongoing careless decisions.
 From blocking bike lanes to passing other cars on a double yellow line, and from speeding to tailgating, many Uber drivers are poorly trained.